 - Bake at 350 degrees for about 25 minutes.
 Cool slightly before removing from pan and serving.

-- Combine all ingredients in a medium bowl and use your fingers to blend, until tiny pea-sized clumps form.
+- Combine all ingredients in a medium bowl and use your fingers or a pastry blender to blend, until tiny pea-sized clumps form.